Litodora

 Pricing and Availability

-Standard rates €14,285.00
+Standard rates €16,500.00

 Pricing Notes

-INCLUDED WITH RENT
+INCLUDED WITH RATE

-Mid- week change of linen (Wed)
+Mid-week change of linen (Wed)

 Unlimited Wi-Fi internet (available indoor and outdoor)

-Garden and pool maintenance service
+Garden and pool maintenance

 Heating as per meter reading